Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

 where $f_0$ is the density of $h_{0}$.
 If the function $f_0$ were known, the value of $\epsilon$ could be pinned down by simply solving Eq. (\ref{eq:integrationconsraint}) for $|\epsilon|$.
 However, $f_0$ is not globally identified from the data: from Figure \ref{observablesgraphhcolor} we can see that $f_0$ is only identified to the left of the kink, while the density of $h_1$ is identified to the right of the kink.
 Since $h_{1it}=1.5^\epsilon \cdot h_{0it}$, it is convenient in the isoelastic model to analyze observables after applying a log transformation to hours: the quantity $\delta = \ln h_{0it}-\ln h_{1it}=|\epsilon|\cdot\ln 1.5$ is homogeneous across all units $it$, and the density of $\ln h_{1it}$ is thus a simple leftward shift of the density of $\ln h_{0it}$, by $\delta$, as shown in Figure \ref{observablesgraphh}.

 Standard approaches in the bunching design make parametric assumptions that interpolate $f_0$ through the missing region of Figure \ref{observablesgraphh} to point-identify $\epsilon$.\footnote{\citet{bertanha_better_2018} note that given a full parametric distribution for $f_0$, the entire model could be estimated by maximum likelihood.
 This approach would enforce (\ref{eq:integrationconsraint}) automatically while enjoying the efficiency properties of MLE.} The approach of \citet{saez_taxpayers_2010} assumes for example that the density of $h_{0}$ is linear through the missing region $[40,40\cdot e^{\delta}]$ of Figure \ref{observablesgraphh}.
 The popular method of \citet{chetty_adjustment_2011} instead fits a global polynomial, using the distribution of hours outside the missing region to impute the density of $h_{0}$ within it.
-Neither approach is particularly suitable in the overtime context.
-The linear method of \citet{saez_taxpayers_2010} implies monotonicity of the density in the missing region, which is unlikely to hold given that $40$ appears to be near the mode of the $h_0$ latent hours distribution.
+Neither approach is particularly suitable in the overtime context. \footnote{ The linear method of \citet{saez_taxpayers_2010} implies monotonicity of the density in the missing region, which is unlikely to hold given that $40$ appears to be near the mode of the $h_0$ latent hours distribution.
 Meanwhile, the method of \citet{chetty_adjustment_2011} ignores the ``shift'' by $\delta$ in the right panel of Figure \ref{observablesgraphh}.
-Both of these approaches ultimately rely on parametric assumptions, and sufficient conditions for each are outlined in Appendix \ref{sec:parahomo}.
+Both approaches ultimately rely on parametric assumptions, and sufficient conditions for each are outlined in Appendix \ref{sec:parahomo}.}

-If in the other extreme, the researcher is unwilling to assume anything about the density of $h_0$ in the missing region of Figure \ref{observablesgraphh}, then the data are compatible with any finite $\epsilon < 0$, a point emphasized by \citet{blomquist_bunching_2019} and \citet{bertanha_better_2018}.
+If in the other extreme the researcher is unwilling to assume anything about the density of $h_0$ in the missing region of Figure \ref{observablesgraphh}, then the data are compatible with any finite $\epsilon < 0$ as emphasized by \citet{blomquist_bunching_2019} and \citet{bertanha_better_2018}.
 In particular, given (\ref{eq:integrationconsraint}), an arbitrarily small $|\epsilon|$ could be rationalized by a density that spikes sufficiently high just to the right of $40$, while an arbitrarily large $|\epsilon|$ can be reconciled with the data by supposing that the density of $h_0$ drops quickly to some very small level throughout the missing region.
-I find a middle ground by imposing a nonparametric shape constraint on $h_0$: \textit{bi-log-concavity} (BLC), leading to partial identification.
-A detailed discussion of BLC is given in Section \ref{sec:buncherlate}.